SURFQuantum/yotse/README.md

 2. Create your feature branch (`git checkout -b feature/MyNewFeature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin feature/MyNewFeature`)
+5. Execute ```make verify``` to check if your changes pass the required checks
-5. Open a Pull Request
+6. Open a Pull Request

 ## Testing